Keyboard shortcuts

 fn main() {

-let engine = Engine::new(workflows, Some(custom_functions));
+let engine = Engine::new(rules, Some(custom_functions));

 }

-Then reference them by name in tasks:
+Then reference them by name in actions:

 {